rails/rails/guides/source/caching_with_rails.md

 config.cache_store = :memory_store, { size: 64.megabytes }
 ```

-NOTE: Alternatively, you can call `ActionController::Base.cache_store` outside of a configuration block.
+Alternatively, you can set `ActionController::Base.cache_store` outside of a configuration block.

 You can access the cache by calling `Rails.cache`.